lecook/PhD/README.md

-# refassembly
+# phd_project

-This repository is for "work in progress" scripts for reference-based genome assembly
+This repository is for "work in progress" scripts used during my PhD project.